atparkweb/fantasy_sumo/README.md

 ### Django Admin
-The backend admin can be accessed through the [Admin Interface](http://localhost:8000/admin) Refer to the Official Django documentation on setting up admin access.
+The backend admin can be accessed through the [Admin Interface](http://localhost:8000/admin) You will need to create a `superuser` to login to the admin.
+Run `./scripts/createsuperuser`

 ### Stopping the server
 In a terminal from the the project root run: `./scripts/composedown`